glimpseio/Presentations/SwiftUI/SwiftUI.md

 ---

 # When to use SwiftUI:
+• Swift-only
 • Model consists of value types (structs & enums)
 • Apps w/out legacy OS requirements (iOS13+ / macOS10.15+)
-• Swift-only

 # When *not* to use SwiftUI:
-• Objective-C
+• Objective-C-mostly
-• Pre-iOS11 devices
+• Pre-iOS13 devices
-• Core Data
+• Core Data Reliance
-• Mostly custom views
+• Mostly custom views (games, etc.)

 ---